tevaera-labs/tevaera-web3/sdk/README.md

 # JavaScript SDK for tevaera-web3

-An npm package to intract with smark contracts ccreated by Tevaera Labs in the ethereum network.
+An npm package to intract with smart contracts created by Tevaera Labs on ethereum network.
 It can be used in browser applications.

 ## Getting started